-Our support team handle the day-to-day running of the business and ensure our barrister’s can focus their time and energy on delivering best possible service and result for our clients.
+Our Support Team handle the day-to-day running of the business and ensure our barristers can focus their time and energy on delivering the best possible service and result for our clients.

-Eve joined Unit Chambers from Broudie Jackson Canter and drives forward our marketing, digitisation and customer service as well as overseeing the newly developed Barrister Concierge and Barrister Toolkit offers.
+Eve joined Unit Chambers from Broudie Jackson Canter and drives forward our marketing, digitisation and customer service as well as overseeing our unique Barrister Concierge and Barrister Toolkit offering.

 Eve has a first class honours degree from Liverpool John Moores University and has a keen interest in fashion, politics, socialising and travelling.

 As our Fees Manager Liam is responsible for all aspects of billing and fees collection.
 Liam joined Unit Chambers from BDH Solicitors where he was Costs Consultant.
 Prior to this he spent three years as Fees Clerk at St Johns Buildings where he developed a wealth of knowledge dealing with Counsels’ billing.
 He was also responsible for billing on Operation Directed, a case of unprecedented size and expense.

 Before SJB, he spent eight years with the Legal Aid Agency dealing with Criminal and Civil Legal Aid.
 There is little Liam doesn’t know about fees and costings.